 Hi, friends.
 YOU GUYS – this is A LOT.
 Like, so much.
 Have you taken a deep, deep breath for a bit?
 What about your shoulders?
 Could you relax those too?

 Even though I know my newsfeed will be COVID news from top to bottom, I keep picking up my phone.
 And, it’s A LOT to take in … anxiety is high, and while things in the outside world are so uncertain, my husband and I are also in the middle of finding a new rhythm at home.
 Learning to work outside of our normal spaces/hours, and keep our kids on-track with their schooling and life.
-Like so many of you, we are doing everything we can to flatten the curve.
+Like so many of you, we are doing everything we can to flatten the curve freelance tax calculation.
 We’re hunkered down, trying to keep things “normal”, but also having so many private, “What the fuck is actually happening?!?!” moments.
 While my kids are getting lessons in embroidery and woodworking, I am trying to take care of my current clients, think about my own small business, and think forward about new ways I can help this community.
 And for now, it’s working.
 I so wish I could slow all the way down and disconnect, but seeing our creative community come together has been a morale saver.
 We recommend taking a look at the best wordpress hosting companies that can help you improve your website

 This WILL end.
 But I know this is causing so much pain and stress now.

 As our community of creatives and business owners is rallying to support each other, many have shared resources & tools for each other to use and share in their own circles.
 One such resource is business card with the right information to your business.
 One way to make your business stand out is with Metal Business Kards.
 I am compiling the resources here and will update this list at least once per week.
 I was going to wait until I had more to share in this initial post, but I decided any information is important now!
-Please share this post with anyone who can use it, and please, please, please comment (or message) me with the resources you find.
+Please share this post with anyone who can use it, and please, please, please comment (or message) me with the resources you find efficiency in doing payroll.